-Away from the lake you can take a seat in an ancient Greek amphitheatre and make your way up to a 10th century fortress.
+Away from the lake you can take a seat in an ancient Greek amphitheatre and make your way up to a 10th-century fortress.
 It’s a pretty town with friendly people and typical Balkan cuisine which meat lovers will adore.

 The town is nice but the lake is incredible.
-Walking back to the water, a well beaten path takes you to the famous Church of St John at Kaneo.
-If you’ve seen photos of Macedonia before, they’ll most likely include a shot of this church with the lake and possibly a beautiful sunset in the backdrop.
+Walking back to the water, a well-beaten path takes you to the famous Church of St John at Kaneo.
+If you’ve seen photos of North Macedonia before, they’ll most likely include a shot of this church with the lake and possibly a beautiful sunset in the backdrop.
 Everyone who’s been to Ohrid has an almost identical shot but who cares, it’s beautiful.

-It’s been a while since I’ve been to Macedonia but while re-organising my photos I came across these from Ohrid, some of which I’d completely forgotten about.
+It’s been a while since I’ve been to North Macedonia but while re-organising my photos I came across these from Ohrid, some of which I’d completely forgotten about.
 These are from back when I was shooting mostly with my iPhone 4S.
 It seems like a lifetime ago.
-I’d love to go back to Macedonia, to Ohrid in particular, as well as exploring the Albanian side of the lake.
-But on this trip we drove south, stopping at the unique sights along the Macedonian side of Lake Ohrid.
+I’d love to go back to North Macedonia, to Ohrid in particular, as well as exploring the Albanian side of the lake.
+But on this trip we drove south, stopping at the unique sights along the North Macedonian side of Lake Ohrid.

 The Bay of the Bones is a kind of faux prehistoric village.
 It reminds a little of the faux villages I was taken to when touring Morocco, a bizarre, contrived look back in time.
-But this is a legit archeological and prehistoric site, a reconstruction from the Bronze age of what was once a 8,500 sqm settlement.
+But this is a legit archeological and prehistoric site, a reconstruction from the Bronze age of what was once an 8,500 sqm settlement.
 The history is interesting but I wouldn’t miss stopping here for the perfectly clear water in jade and emerald hues.

-Continuing past the Bay of the Bones, a massive graffiti covered bunker will eventually come into view on your right.
+Continuing past the Bay of the Bones, a massive graffiti-covered bunker will eventually come into view on your right.
 It’s a fun stop for a photo op, both of the quirky bunker and the lake in the distance.
 With one person pulling me and another pushing from below I tried my best to climb onto the domed top but to no avail.
-Hopefully no embarrassing photos of that attempt will ever surface.
+Hopefully, no embarrassing photos of that attempt will ever surface.

 I was once asked how Lake Ohrid compares to somewhere more popular like Lake Como in Italy.
 Both lakes are equally beautiful but Ohrid outshines Como in every other way.
-Ohrid has relatively few tourists, is significantly less developed, a quarter the price, and unlike Lake Como there is virtually no air pollution.
+Ohrid has relatively few tourists, is significantly less developed, a quarter the price, and unlike Lake Como, there is virtually no air pollution.
 It’s rare to come across such a tranquil destination in the Balkans.